 A Forced Marriage (FM) is a marriage conducted without the valid consent of one or both parties and where duress is a factor.
 FM is a specific offence under s121 of the Anti-Social Behaviour, Crime and Policing Act 2014 and came into force on 16 June 2014.
-Forced marriage is different from, and should not be confused with, an arranged marriage.
+Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriage.